 Viewing Activity – The Impacts of Noise Pollution in the Arctic

 Animals, like us, make sounds to communicate with each other.
-However, they can be disrupted by loud noises that are not part of their natural environment.
-This is a problem known asnoise pollution.
-Marine mammals are especially affected by noise pollution because noise is amplified in the water and because many marine animals use sound (echolocation) to communicate, navigate the ocean, and find food.
+However, this can be disrupted by loud noises that are not part of the natural environment.
+This is a problem known as noise pollution.
+Marine mammals are especially affected by noise pollution because noise is amplified in water and because many marine animals use sound (echolocation) to communicate, navigate the ocean, and find food.

-Watch the following video: Less Noise, more life presented by WWFArticProgramme
+Watch the video Less Noise, More Life presented by WWF Arctic Programme.

 - Mating habits

 - Eating habits and food supply